Archangel Haniel

 Haniel is best read as a grace-and-joy figure, not as a command to feel calm on demand.

-Archangel Haniel is best understood through a specific tradition role: Later devotional angel of grace, joy, emotional harmony, beauty, and lunar or Venus-linked symbolism.
-Placing the figure inside the archangels choir context helps separate named-angel devotion from broader angel-class language.
+Archangel Haniel is best understood through Later devotional angel of grace, joy, emotional harmony, beauty, and lunar or Venus-linked symbolism.
+In Later angel-name tradition, Haniel appears in expanded angel lists and esoteric reception, which gives this figure a narrower job than the broad archangels choir category.

 Haniel's name is usually explained as "Grace of God" or "joy of God," depending on the form and tradition.
 In angel tradition, a name is rarely decorative.